textpattern/textpattern-toolbelt/README.md

 ### Step 21: Tell everyone

 Post announcements and gratitude to blog / forum / Twitter / relevant social media.
+See `announcements.md` for more details.

 ### Step 22: Update links to latest version in docs, etc